ripaaf/anime-image-checker/README.md

 `output_folder` the output of the multiple image classifying, the output itself making a subfolder inside where the image have been classified into.

-the activate the function of 1 image only you can enable :
+activate the function of 1 image only you can enable :
 ```python
 run_classification(task_name, image_path, model_name, imgsize)
 ```